assoconnect/showcase-components/README.md

 ## 📦 **Docker**

+### Use a launcher script

+To facilitate docker image update and start, we created a script to do it for you.
+The script is OS-dedicated.
+If you don't have a script for your OS, ask tech-team to create one.

+Launch it using following command : `sudo bash launcher-YOUR_OS_HERE.sh` e.g `sudo bash launcher-ubuntu.sh`

+### Traditional usage

 1. Run the command to start a Docker container according to your language
 ```
 #fr_FR at http://localhost:8001